 A book’s title is its calling card.
 It’s how a potential reader finds your book.
 It’s how a satisfied reader talks about it to a friend.

 So when it’s time to dream up a book title, what must you consider?
-We turned to four experts on the topic, who shared these tips:
+We turned to five experts on the topic, who shared these tips:

 Word of Mouth